dioram/Elektronik/docs/Plugins-EN.md

 /// <summary> Plugins settings. </summary>
 SettingsBag Settings { get; set; }
 ```
 - Plugins settings object.
-For example it can contains path to file to open or porn for data listening.
+For example it can contains path to file to open or port for data listening.
   More information [here](#Settings).
 ```c#
 /// <summary> Container for settings history. </summary>